MishaProductions/Misha-OS/README.md

 - You can switch between cli and gui

 # TODO
- - Multiple apps open at once
+ - Multiple apps open at once (Waiting for COSMOS Memory issue to be fixed)
  - Add GUI commands to the terminal

 # Screen shots